-One of the attraction of island peak is thrilling flight to Lukla.
-The Lukla is the starting point of the Island peak climbing, and to reach Lukla, you take a breathtaking flight that offers aerial views of the Himalayas.
+One of the attractions of the island peak is the thrilling flight to Lukla.
+Lukla is the starting point of the Island peak climbing, and to reach Lukla, you take a breathtaking flight that offers aerial views of the Himalayas.
 The flight is short but stimulating.
-The next attraction of Island peak is trek in Sagarmatha national park and this park is one of the UNESCO World natural heritage site.
+The next attraction of Island peak is a trek in Sagarmatha national park and this park is one of the UNESCO World natural heritage sites.
 This national park is home to numerous Himalayan flora and fauna.
-The trail from Monjo goes through the national park and ascends all the way up to Namche Bazar.
+The trail from Monjo goes through the national park and ascends to Namche Bazar.
 Most parts of the trail include steep climbs and various streams.

-The attraction of Island peak climbing is to explore and experience culture and lifestyle of Sherpas.
+The attraction of Island peak climbing is to explore and experience the culture and lifestyle of Sherpas.
 While you pass through many villages, you get to see the unique and simple lifestyle of the local communities.
-The ancient monasteries, stupas, chortens, and prayer wheels add a blissful & spiritual essence in the journey.
+The ancient monasteries, stupas, Chortens, and prayer wheels add a blissful & spiritual essence to the journey.
 Tengboche monastery is the most important monastery in the Khumbu region.
-Not only that, but it is also the biggest and the oldest monastery of the region.
+Not only that, but it is also the biggest and the oldest monastery in the Region.
 The monastery has played a vital role for years for locals.
 Many significant rituals and festivals are celebrated here.
-The monastery was first built in 1961 and later re-built twice in 1934 and 1989 as it got destroyed due to earthquake and fire respectively and you visit this Monastery in Tengbuche while you trek to Island peak climbing.
+The monastery was first built in 1961 and later re-built twice in 1934 and 1989 as it got destroyed due to earthquake and fire respectively, and you visit this Monastery in Tengboche while you trek to Island peak climbing.

 Climbing the Island peak is the main focal point of the adventure.
-The route to the top of the peak is surely not easy, but you get to see some of the most beautiful views and experience a life-changing adventure.
-There are many technical and demanding parts on climbing, however with the help of our professional Sherpa climbers, you reach the summit & return back safely.
+The route to the top of the peak is not easy, but you get to see some of the most beautiful views and experience a life-changing adventure.
+There are many technical and demanding parts of climbing.
+However, with the help of our professional Sherpa climbers, you reach the summit & return safely.